RIDGEWAY CENTER

 Sage-Allen was shuttered in December 1992.
 Grand Central Market vacated their basement level store at around the same time.
 The Sage-Allen space sat vacant for nearly a year, with Marshalls moving in in late 1993.
 Sears, a charter RIDGEWAY tenant, closed in early 1996.
 Marshalls moved, temporarily, into the upper level of the vacant Sears.

 By this time, the long-awaited RIDGEWAY remodeling was underway.
-The old Saks-Sage-Allen structure was demolished and replaced with a larger building.
+The old Saks structure was demolished and replaced with a larger building.
 This housed several big box-type retailers.
 A (47,000 square foot) Bed, Bath & Beyond occupied ground level space.
 The upper level contained a (27,000 square foot) Michaels and (33,800 square foot) Marshalls.
-A (60,000 square foot) A Stop & Shop supermarket was installed in the basement.
+A (60,000 square foot) Stop & Shop supermarket was installed in the basement.

 In 2003, Urstadt Biddle began to refurbish and retenant space in the south store block.
 The movie theater had been shuttered in the year 2000.
 It was reconfigured as part of a (42,700 square foot) LA Fitness.
 Adjacent office space was also gutted and incorporated into the new fitness facility.
 A (19,800 square foot) Modell's Sporting Goods opened, in upper level space, on September 27, 2007.